 Break the florets from the gobi.
 Cut into half vertically.
-I always soak gobhi florets in water for some time before cooking.
+I always soak gobi florets in water for some time before cooking.

 Peel wash and cut the potatoes into wedges.
 Prick wedges with a fork.
-Toss the vegetables in olive oil and salt.
+Toss the vegetables with olive oil and salt.

 Preheat the tandoor.
-Spread vegetables evenly on the tandoor plate and roast for 10 miuntes on both.
-Roast for 10 more minutes on top and lastly 5 minutes on bottom.
+Spread vegetables evenly on the tandoor plate and roast for 10 minutes on both.
+Roast for 10 more minutes on top and lastly 5 minutes on the bottom.
 This time may vary for different tandoors so keep on checking your vegetables while they are roasting.

 Heat oil in a pan.
-Add heeng, bay leaves, cinnamon and jeera to it.
-When jeera starts to crackle, add onions, green chillies and ginger and fry till transparent.
+Add heeng, bay leaves, cinnamon, and jeera to it.
+When jeera starts to crackle, add onions, green chilies, and ginger and fry till transparent.

-Add tomatoes, red chilli, salt, coriander powder, turmeric and cook for 2 minutes till tomato is cooked.
+Add tomatoes, red chili, salt, coriander powder, turmeric and cook for 2 minutes till tomato is cooked.